aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_connection_set_server_keying_material_lifetime** sets the keying material lifetime for session tickets.
 Use this to ensure session tickets don't get reissued past the lifetime of the certificate used to authenticate the original full handshake.

 **s2n_session_ticket_fn** is invoked whenever a client receives a session ticket.
 Use this callback in conjunction with the **s2n_session_ticket** getters to get the serialized ticket data and related information.
-A **ctx** pointer is provided to let a user to pass state to the callback, if needed.
+A **ctx** pointer is provided to let a user pass state to the callback, if needed.

 **s2n_config_set_session_ticket_cb** sets the session ticket callback function to be invoked whenever the client receives a session ticket from the server.